 - Cancerous growth within the anal glands themselves.

-- Which refers to a genetic disorder which tends to lead to certain allergic diseases.
+- This refers to a genetic disorder that leads to certain allergic diseases.

 - Inflammation of the anus itself.

 So, as you can see, there are many “potential” reasons why your furry companion may develop anal vasculitis.
 But don’t fret; most patients diagnosed with anal vasculitis aren’t suffering from any “serious” medical condition.
 Usually vasculitis is something that can be taken care of very quickly.

 Suppose your dog or cat is suffering from anal vasculitis; chances are.
 In that case, you’ll start to notice that your pet may begin to demonstrate certain behaviors (or clinical signs) indicative of anal vasculitis.

 - “Scooting” or rubbing one’s rear along the ground.